Oregu/Pakkuman/README.md

-# Pac-man game in Haskell
+# Pakkuman [パックマン]

 Writing pac-man game in Haskell with HOpengl.

-For now it simply draws squares and has basic moving capabilities.

 ## Building
 Use **make** to create binary file.
 It will be **./pakkuman** for linux.
 You should tweak it to be able to build for win32.